anjulkumar2019/NLP/README.md

 # Word count
-# This program will tokenize document and calculate frequency of each words
+# This repository contain NLP program to provide full understanding about tokenization, word frequency and other things